community-led-design/kit/README.md

 Once you have Docker installed, run the following commands to build a Docker image and start a container:

-* Build the image: `docker build -t codesign.inclusivedesign.ca .`
+* Build the image: `docker build -t co-design.inclusivedesign.ca .`
-* Run the container: `docker run --name codesign.inclusivedesign.ca -p 8000:80 codesign.inclusivedesign.ca`
+* Run the container: `docker run --name co-design.inclusivedesign.ca -p 8000:80 co-design.inclusivedesign.ca`

 The website will be available at [http://localhost:8000](http://localhost:8000)